ChengHsiangLu/Myofibroblast/README.md

 This part of codes is performing all biotypes counts percents across multiple samples.

 ```

-% Used the unique function and stored the allbiotypes variable.
+% use the unique function and stored the allbiotypes variable.
 allbiotypes = unique(Gencode_33_Selected_Biotype);

-% Created A cell array allbiotypeslength to store the lengths of each biotype name.
+% create A cell array allbiotypeslength to store the lengths of each biotype name.
 allbiotypeslength = cell(length(allbiotypes),1);

-% Two new matrices, allbiotypescounts and allbiotypescountspercents, are initialized with zeros.
+% two new matrices, allbiotypescounts and allbiotypescountspercents, are initialized with zeros.
 These matrices have dimensions (number of unique biotypes) x (number of samples in the TPM data).
 They will be used to store the number of reads (counts) and the percentage of total reads (%TPM) for each biotype in each sample.
 allbiotypescounts = zeros(length(allbiotypes),size(RBarretTNFATGFBCnt,2));
 allbiotypescountspercents = zeros(length(allbiotypes),size(RBarretTNFATGFBCnt,2));

 for i=1:length(allbiotypes)
-%  Found all the indices of Gencode_33_Selected_Biotype that match the current biotype.
+%  finds all the indices of Gencode_33_Selected_Biotype that match the current biotype.
 Then, returned a vector of **indices** where the biotype occurs in Gencode_33_Selected_Biotype.
 temp = strmatch(allbiotypes{i}, Gencode_33_Selected_Biotype);
 % Stored the length of the temp vector represents the number of genes with the current biotype in the Gencode_33_Selected_Biotype.
 allbiotypeslength{i} = length(temp);